solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 - Select **Save**
 - Repeat for the `PREFIX-pg-flex-eastus-14` instance

+### Task 2: Networking Setup (Lab Environment)

-If you are using the virtual machine from the ARM template, all the software has been installed (or in process of being installed).
+If you are using the virtual machine from the lab environment, all the software has been installed for you.
 Login using the following:

 - Switch to the Azure Portal
 - Browse to your resource group
-- Select the **Blah** virtual machine
+- Select the **PREFIX-paw-1** virtual machine
 - In the tabs, select **Connect->Connect**
 - Copy and save the IP address
 - Select **Download RDP file**